State Programs

 Is it a requirement that all energy conservation measures evaluated must be implemented?

-The decision on implementation of ECMs (Energy Conservation Measures) is to be determined by the Participant with input from the Partner.
-It is not a requirement that all ECMs be implemented.
-Section III of the ERP requires a list of recommended ECMs (with associated savings), and listing of non-recommended ECMs with an explanation as to why these are not included.
-Any change in the list of ECMs to be installed after ERP approval requires approval from the Program Manager.
+The decision on implementation of energy conservation measures (ECMs) is to be determined by the participant with input from the partner.
+It is not a requirement that all ECMs be implemented as long as the ones selected yield the minimum 15% savings.
+The ERP requires a list of recommended ECMs (with associated savings), and listing of non-recommended ECMs with an explanation as to why these are not included.
+Any change in the list of ECMs to be installed after ERP approval requires approval from the program manager.

 What about electric demand reduction measures (e.g. thermal storage)?